ToxicFrog/Ligaturizer/README.md

 **Add ligatures to any coding font!**

+This script copies the ligatures (glyphs and rendering information) from [Fira Code](https://github.com/tonsky/FiraCode) into any other TrueType or OpenType font.
+(Note that the ligatures are scale-corrected, but otherwise copied as is from Fira Code; it doesn't create new ligature graphics based on the font you're modifying.)

 **This repo contains 2 things:**

 1. Programming fonts with ligatures added (in `output-fonts/`), including: